MetricsReliability/ASE/README.md

 class DataPreprocessing:
 class IO:
 ```
 The first class performs data preprocessing operations on defect datasets.
 For example, in the first function of this class, useless attributes are identified and removed.
-The second function get the size of each metric for further usage.
-The second class is deal with reading datasets and writing the experiments results in already defined addresses in the config file.
+The second function gets the size of each metric for further usage.
+The second class deals with reading datasets and writing the results of the experiments in already defined addresses in the config file.

 ### datasets
-This directory contains some sub-directories for datasets categorizes based on level of defect prediction.
+This directory contains some sub-directories for datasets categorizes based on the level of defect prediction.
 ### output
-Similar to dataset directory, this one is also contains some sub-directories to store the results based on the type od defect prediction experiment defined in the config file.
+Similar to the dataset directory, this one also contains some sub-directories to store the results based on the type od defect prediction experiment defined in the config file.